lucy-gf/treatment_cost_analysis/README.md

 - `data_cleaning.R` for adding WDI indicators to data etc.
 - `model_run.R` for running `brms` model
 - `plots.R` for creating and saving figures
+- `make_outputs.R` to produce estimates of hospitalisation and outpatient costs in each age group, in 190 countries and territories